 Flight control systems or products similar to the Glico will most probably be introduced in the next decades.
 VFR pilots will always prefer to fly and land their planes manually but with the increase of air traffic and regulations a system like the Glico might be a good trade-off to bridge the gap between the worlds of private (VFR) and commercial (IFR) pilots.

-The Glico concept was created by Charles Bombardier and inspired by Marco Merens.
+The Glico concept was imagined in September 2018 by Charles Bombardier and inspired by Marco Merens.
 It was designed by Jorge Ciprian, an Industrial Designer from Argentina.
 Jorge graduated with a degree in design from the University of Buenos Aires, and he currently works as freelance designer.
 Jorge also designed the Panoramair twin deck supersonic wing and Onyx flying car concept for Imaginactive.